Milne Bay Historical Tour

 Today we will be Island Hopping and take to the water to visit three of the more than 500 islands that surround Milne Bay.
 We will travel out of the Bay and stop at 3 completely distinct islands that highlight the natural beauty, colourful life and history of Milne Bay.
 Our first stop will be at historic Samarai Island.
 It is hard to believe that this tiny little island was once the provincial headquarters for the province.
 Although largely destroyed at the end of the Second World War, the island has been rebuilt and is reminiscent of a forgotten Australian country town, unique in Papua New Guinea.
 From Samarai we will hop across the China Straight to Kwato Island.
 This island is famous as the launching pad for the Abel missionaries, whose legacy in Milne Bay continues today with Abel descendants continuing their work today in the church, public and private sectors.
 The highlight of our tour to this pretty island is a visit to the hilltop Kwato Church, a beautiful stone church that has existed since missionary times.
 The last island we visit is idyllic Deka Island.
 This tropical island is fringed by a beautiful white sandy beach and coral reefs.
 Here we will relax with a picnic lunch and spend some time snorkelling if you wish (or if the conditions are right we can head to the manta ray cleaning station at Gonobarabara) (B,L,D)

 Today we farewell Milne Bay and board our plane to return to Port Moresby.
 We will check back in to our original hotel.
 The afternoon in Port Moresby will be filled with Independence Day festivities where you will be surprised and delighted with the spectacular array of cultural performances and tribal costumes.
-For dinner tonight we will head to the Royal Port Moresby Yacht Club.
+For dinner tonight we will head to the Royal Port Moresby Yacht Club or dine at our hotel.
 This will be the perfect way to finish your PNG experience.
 (B,L,D) (Overnight Port Moresby)

 Should time allow with the flights - we may include a visit to the PNG National Museum or the PNG Nature Park.